 TRADES

-CURRICULUM DESIGN
+CURRICULUM DESIGN:

 At Cranbury College, the Trades curriculum has been carefully designed to provide every student with opportunities to explore and develop practical skills in different trades.
 Our curriculum follows a learner-centred approach, with a flexible structure.
 Many of our students have been referred to us because mainstream education does not always meet their needs.
 Our focus is to offer them a chance to succeed in an environment that recognises their challenges.
-Our goal is to support every student to gain the knowledge and essential skills required to enable them to progress, whether that is further education, an apprenticeship or employment.
-Even if students choose not to pursue a trade as a career, they will develop valuable transferable skills that will serve them well in any chosen path.
+Our goal is to support every student gain the knowledge and essential skills required to enable them to progress, whether that is further education, an apprenticeship or employment.
+Even if students choose not to pursue a trade as a career, they will develop valuable transferable skills that will serve them well in any chosen path

-CURRICULUM IMPLEMENTATION
+CURRICULUM IMPLEMENTATION:

 KEY STAGE 3

-All KS3 students are given the opportunity to explore various trades.
-Students can study trades in our purpose-built trades room.
-They will learn about: Health and Safety requirements in industry, identifying woodworking tools, developing woodworking skills, identifying plastering tools, developing plastering skills, developing basic bricklaying skills, developing basic wallpaper hanging skills and how to create a mood board showing the desired look for a chosen room in a house.
+Students can study trades in our purpose-built trades room they will learn about: Health and Safety requirements in industry, identifying woodworking tools, developing woodworking skills, identifying plastering tools, developing plastering skills, developing basic bricklaying skills, developing basic wallpaper hanging skills and how to create a mood board showing the desired look for a chosen room in a house.
 Practical skills will be underpinned by knowledge-based theory, helping students understand industry standards and why these skills are important in real-world scenarios.

 KEY STAGE 4

-In KS4 assessment is based on practical observations of tasks in more advanced settings, as well as written work to evaluate their understanding of the different aspects of each trade.
+In KS4, assessment is based on practical observations of tasks in more advanced settings, as well as written work to evaluate their understanding of the different aspects of each trade.